jinayshah7/Interview-Prep-Notes/README.md

 # Interview-Prep-Notes
-Haven't done anything here, but the notes are coming.
-I'm working through the ML course for now.
+I'll add more notes over the course of this summer.
+Feel free to use these notes for your reference.